-Army of the Potomac (1861-1865) – The primary Union fighting force in the Eastern Theater of the Civil War, primarily in Eastern Virginia, Maryland, and Pennsylvania.
 Its dual mission was to defeat the Confederate Army of Northern Virginia and to safeguard Washington, D.C.
 The army was also known as “Mr. Lincoln’s Army” for its close association with the sitting United States president.
 It was formed from the Army of Northeastern Virginia, which, under Brigadier General Irvin McDowell, had suffered a humiliating defeat near Manassas Junction, Virginia, on July 21, 1861.
 Four days after the debacle, McDowell was replaced by Major General George B. McClellan, the victor in several small but well-publicized actions in western Virginia.
-On July 26, 1861, the Department of the Shenandoah, commanded by Major General Nathaniel P. Banks, was merged with McClellan’s forces and McClellan formed the Army of the Potomac, which was composed of all military forces in the former Departments of Northeastern Virginia, Washington, Baltimore, and the Shenandoah.
+On July 26, 1861, the Department of the Shenandoah, commanded by Major General Nathaniel P. Banks, was merged with McClellan’s forces, and McClellan formed the Army of the Potomac, which was composed of all military forces in the former Departments of Northeastern Virginia, Washington, Baltimore, and the Shenandoah.

 First headquartered on the Virginia Peninsula, and later, just outside Washington, D.C., the Army of the Potomac when through a series of commanders including George McClellan, Ambrose Burnside, Joseph Hooker, George Gordon Meade, and General Ulysses S. Grant.

-Beginning early in May 1864, the army methodically advanced against Richmond, Virginia and equally strategic Petersburg, suffering heavy losses at every turn.
+Beginning early in May 1864, the army methodically advanced against Richmond, Virginia, and equally strategic Petersburg, suffering heavy losses at every turn.
 Compelled to besiege both cities, the Army of the Potomac eventually forced their evacuation and Lee’s retreat.
-As a result, on April 9, 1865, realizing that he had been overtaken, General Robert E. Lee surrendered to General Ulysses S. Grant. at Appomattox, Virginia effectively ending the Civil War.
-After the end of the war, it was disbanded on June 28, 1865, shortly following its participation in the Grand Review of the Armies.
+As a result, on April 9, 1865, realizing that he had been overtaken, General Robert E. Lee surrendered to General Ulysses S. Grant. at Appomattox, Virginia, effectively ending the Civil War.
+After the end of the war, it was disbanded on June 28, 1865, shortly following its participation in the Armies’ Grand Review.